tdewin/best-practices-guide/resource_planning/interaction_with_vsphere.md

--   When maintenance is being performed on the vCenter Server, best practice would dictate that all Veeam Backup & Replication jobs should be idle, and the Veeam Backup Service should be stopped.
+-   When maintenance is being performed on the vCenter Server, best practice would dictate that all Veeam Backup & Replication jobs must be idle, and the Veeam Backup Service should be stopped.
 This includes applying Windows updates, vCenter Server patches and upgrades, or any maintenance that would require the vCenter service to be restarted or the system rebooted.

-### Impact of Snapshot Operations
+## Impact of Snapshot Operations
 To create VM backups, Veeam Backup & Replication leverages the VMware vSphere snapshot functionality.
 When Veeam Backup & Replication begins the backup of a VM, it communicates with vSphere to request a snapshot